Coronavirus latest: Germany to partially close borders with several countries | DW | 15.03.2020

 "These gels will be delivered free of charge to the health authorities," LVMH added.

-16:39 Germany is set to close its boder with Denmark on Monday, the premier of the German state of Schleswig-Holstein, Daniel Günther, told the DPA news agency.
+16:39 Germany is set to close its border with Denmark on Monday, the premier of the German state of Schleswig-Holstein, Daniel Günther, told the DPA news agency.

 The German government has yet to comment on multiple reports that borders with France, Austria, and Switzerland would also be blocked starting Monday morning.